Farrowing unit – pre-farrowing

 - The recommended temperature is at least 34ºC.
 An electronic thermometer is a recommended management tool to check this

-After you have moved the animals, make an assessment of each sows’ udder and count the number of functional teats.
+After you have moved the animals, make an assessment of each sow: check the udder and count the number of functional teats.
 You can then decide how many piglets you expect each sow can take care of as the nursing period approaches.

-Make a note of this in the sow chart placed above the pens.
+Make a note of this in the sow card placed above/by the pens.
 The assessment and the note will help you with litter equalisation.

 The environment around the sow is key to successful farrowing.
 The pens should of course be clean, but it is the temperature that can have a decisive influence on the piglets’ condition.
 If the piglets are too cold at birth, the stress it causes increases the risk of disease, crushing and even death.